mtawma33333/COMP-S350F-Project/README.md

 ********************************************
 # Login

-input the uid and password and click submit to login
+input the uid and password on login page and click submit button to login

 # Logout